Need to know

 Pat meat dry to stop it from steaming rather than air frying.

 Moisture is your biggest enemy when it comes to air frying, says Fiona.
-"Any moisture left on the food will cause it to steam and reduce the crispness of the food," she advises.
+"Any moisture left on the food will cause it to steam and reduce the crispness of the food," she says.

 To encourage browning and crisping, pat dry anything unbreaded before cooking, such as meat, vegetables or fish.